mummysboy/QRV3/ADMIN_AUTHENTICATION_SETUP.md

 1. **Deploy the new schema** with AdminUser model
 2. **Run the setup script** to create your admin user
-3. **Test MFA functionality** with your phone number
+3. **Test phone-only login** with your phone number
-4. **Test login** with new MFA flow
+4. **Test login** with new phone-only flow
 5. **Remove old environment variables** (ADMIN_USERNAME, ADMIN_PASSWORD)
 6. **Update documentation** for your team

 ## Support

-For issues with the admin authentication system:
+For issues with the phone-only authentication system:

 1. Check the browser console for errors
 2. Verify environment variables are set correctly
 3. Test the setup script with your deployment URL
 4. Check that the database schema is up to date
 5. Verify AWS SNS configuration
-6. Test MFA with the provided test script
+6. Test phone-only login with the provided test script
 7. Review the troubleshooting section above